 They use recycled aluminum for the buttons, recycled clothing scraps for the hats, and reclaimed fabrics for the beautiful patterns on the underside of the caps.
 These reclaimed fabric scraps are factory leftovers that were otherwise headed for the landfill.

 To top it all off, they are very attractive hats!
-Check out their shop to see for yourself.
+Check out their shop to see for yourself, and use code ECOSTYLIST10 for 10% off.

 Orsola de Castro is the co-founder of Fashion Revolution.
 Hearing Orsola speak was pretty surreal.